Apache CloudStack on RaspberryPi4 with KVM

 LABEL=system-boot /boot/firmware vfat defaults 0 1

-Next, we need to setup host networking using Linux bridges that can handle CloudStack’s public, guest, management and storage traffic.
-For simplicity, we will use a single bridge cloudbr0
+Next, setup host networking using Linux bridges that can handle CloudStack’s public, guest, management and storage traffic.
+For simplicity, a single bridge cloudbr0 to be used for all traffic types on the same physical network.
+Install bridge utilities:

 apt-get install bridge-utils